Awilliams4321/Awilliams4321.github.io/_posts/2020-04-04-flatiron_project_1_creating_a_cli_data_gem.markdown

 3) A **CLI class** to allow users to interact with my data:

-In this class, I created a #start_up the method that i could execute in my run file using the code 'CLI.new.start_up'.
-It consists of my #welcome, #get_char_list( which gets access to the website's data defined in my API class) and my #options method.
-In my #char_list method, I numbered every character in the array and listed them by their name attribute.
-I then created a #choose_character method that allows the user to enter the character name they would like more info about using the #find_by_name method created in the Character object class.
-After the name has been entered, the #char_choice method is invoked and they receive a list of details or 'attributes' (also defined in the Character object class):
+In this class, I created a CLI::start_up the method that i could execute in my run file using the code 'CLI.new.start_up'.
+It consists of my CLI::welcome, #CLI::get_char_list( which gets access to the website's data defined in my API class) and my CLI::options method.
+In my CLI::char_list method, I numbered every character in the array and listed them by their name attribute.
+I then created a CLI::choose_character method that allows the user to enter the character name they would like more info about using the Character::find_by_name method.
+After the name has been entered, the CLI::char_choice method is invoked and they receive a list of details or 'attributes' (also defined in the Character object class):
 ```
 class CLI